-As many technology-related stocks pulled back, our allocation to semiconductor manufacturing company Taiwan Semiconductor Manufacturing Company detracted from overall returns.
+As many technology-related stocks pulled back, the Fund's allocation to semiconductor manufacturing company Taiwan Semiconductor Manufacturing Company detracted from overall returns.
 Concerns about semiconductor spending and the company's announcement of significant capital expenditures in the United States also adversely affected its share price.